ThomasWeinert/FluentDOM/README.md

     $dom->formatOutput = TRUE;
     echo $dom->saveXml();

-## Backwards Compatibility Breaks To FluentDOM 4.x
+## Backwards Compatibility Breaks To &lt;5

 Version 5 is a major rewrite.
 It now uses php namespaces.
 The original FluentDOM classes (FluentDOM, FluentDOMCore and FluentDOMStyle) are merged into the new FluentDOM\Query class.

-The old Loaders are gone and replaced with the new FluentDOM\Loadable interface.
+The old loaders are gone and replaced with the new FluentDOM\Loadable interface.

 The registerNamespaces() method was replaced with a registerNamespace() method, having the same arguments like DOMXpath::registerNamespace().